SALE ON KIDS & YA BOOKSCOOL! SHOW ME

 16 January 2023

 Migration is one of the great mysteries of the natural world.
-With no compass or GPS devices, birds fly thousands of miles from Europe to their African feeding grounds, salmon cross oceans so that they may return to the rivers in which they were born and monarch butterflies spend their entire adult lives traveling from the grasslands of the Midwest to the forests of Mexico.
+With no engines or GPS devices, birds fly thousands of miles to their African feeding grounds, salmon cross oceans so that they may return to the rivers in which they were born and monarch butterflies spend their entire adult lives traveling from the grasslands of the Midwest to the forests of Mexico.

 This book takes a close look at how and why different animals migrate.
-The science of migration is broken down into clearly understood texts, and then brought to life in case studies of individual species.
+The science of migration and navigation is broken down into clearly understood texts, and then brought to life with beautiful packaging and vivid illustrations by Aquila illustrator, Ed J Brown.

 By: